CiobanuValentin/MediaPipe/readme.md

 ---

 ## 🛠 Next Steps
-- 🖼 Want to **visualize** these landmarks?
-Use OpenCV to draw them on video frames.
 - 🧠 Want to **train a gesture recognition model**?
 Use this dataset as input.

 Let me know how you'd like to proceed! 🚀